www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 Harvest uses Basic Auth over HTTPS for authentication.
 The username is your Greenhouse API token and the password should be blank.
 Unauthenticated requests will return an HTTP 401 response.

+Harvest API keys can be obtained in Greenhouse.
+In order to create a Harvest API key, a user must be granted the "Can manage ALL organization's API Credentials" in the "Developer permission" section.
+That user can then go Configure >> Dev Center >> API Credential Management.
+From there, you can create a Harvest API key and choose which endpoints it may access.

+**Important Note:** Users with Harvest API keys may access all the data in the endpoint.
+Access to data in Harvest in binary: everything or nothing.
+Harvest API keys should be given to internal developers with this understand and to third parties with caution.
+Each key should only be allowed to access the endpoints it absolutely needs.

 ### Authorization header

 > Your `Authorization` header should look like this: